 What is Healthcare Big Data?

-Healthcare big data refers to the vast quantities of data that is now available to healthcare providers.
-As a response to the digitization of healthcare information and the rise of value-based care, the industry has taken advantage of big data and analytics to make strategic business decisions.
-Faced with the challenges of healthcare data volume, velocity, variety, and veracity, health systems need to adopt technology capable of collecting, storing, and analyzing this information to produce actionable insight.
+Healthcare big data refers to collecting, analyzing and leveraging consumer, patient, physical, and clinical data that is too vast or complex to be understood by traditional means of data processing.
+Instead, big data is often processed by machine learning algorithms and data scientists.
+The rise of healthcare big data comes in response to the digitization of healthcare information and the rise of value-based care, which has encouraged the industry to use data analytics to make strategic business decisions.
+Faced with the challenges of healthcare data – such as volume, velocity, variety, and veracity – health systems need to adopt technology capable of collecting, storing, and analyzing this information to produce actionable insights.

-- Create holistic, 360-degree views of consumers, patients, and physicians.
+- Create holistic, 360-degree view of consumers, patients, and physicians.

 - Improve care personalization and efficiency with comprehensive patient profiles.

 - Identify geographic markets with a high potential for growth.

 - Inform physician relationship management efforts by tracking physician preferences, referrals, and clinical appointment data.